Rokutann/nalist.el/README.md

 Return t if OBJ is an alist, otherwise nil.

 An alist, or association list, is a proper list of pairs.
+What ‘car’ and ‘cdr’ of a pair in alist point is often called a key and value respectively.

 ```lisp
 (nalist-nalist-p nil) ;; => t